Hostile Takeover

 “This ring is where I evaluate our team’s combat potential, and ensure our disassembly functions are in working order.”

 “A murder drone training arena?
 Sweet.
-This where the montages happen?”
+Is this where the montages happen?”

 “Wait, you can do that?”